ctbritt/Retributive-Strike/README.md

 # Retributive Strike

-An item macro for the retributive strike, based off the (Staff of Power)[https://www.dndbeyond.com/magic-items/4764-staff-of-power].
+An item macro for the retributive strike, based off the [Staff of Power](https://www.dndbeyond.com/magic-items/4764-staff-of-power).

 **Requires:**